UKCloud/documentation/articles/connectivity/conn-faq.md

 The UKCloud SLA provides our customers with assurance that our platform is designed, engineered and operated to deliver high levels of availability and uptime.
 We have invested in skilled and experienced people, ISO 20000-certified IT service management processes and best-in-class technology - all of which underpin our cloud services and allow us to deliver high availability.

 When it comes to external connectivity, we depend on services provided by third parties.
-In some cases (such as PSN, Janet and N3/HSCN), we have no choice about which connectivity provider to work with, as this is mandated by the government framework.
+In some cases (such as PSN, Janet and HSCN), we have no choice about which connectivity provider to work with, as this is mandated by the government framework.
 These services are available only as managed connections, so our SLA can only extend to the inside interface of the managed router deployed and maintained by the third party.
 Although we work closely with third-party providers to engineer a highly available solution, the actual delivery of the service is not within our control.

 For more open networks such as the internet, we use multiple connectivity providers to further mitigate the impact of a service failure on the part an individual connectivity provider.
 Even so, failure scenarios can still occur beyond the UKCloud boundary, which can affect the service that customers receive (for example, congestion on the internet, localised failures within the provider's network or their peering agreement).